interritus141/projects/README.md

-# projects
+# UCL Computer Science Projects

-collection of personal and school projects done
+Collection of all personal and student projects done in UCL CS Year 1 2020-2021.

-folder of year 1 and year 2 UCL Computer Science modules and projects